willh89/Natours-Project/README.md

 ## 🎈 Usage <a name="usage"></a>

 Changes can be made in the components SASS folder.
-Run **npm watch:sass** to see in the browser all the changes that you do in the page.
+Run **npm watch:sass** to see in the browser all changes made in real time.

 ## ⛏️ Built Using <a name = "built_using"></a>